AWS-DevOps-BasicS/Projects/CurrencyConverterApp/README.md

 ```
 3. **Verify the WAR File:**

-* After the build, the WAR file will be created in the `target` directory:
+* The WAR file will be created in the `target` directory:
 ```bash
 /home/username/CurrencyConverterApp/target/CurrencyConverterApp-1.0.0.war
 ```